LincaMarius/Z80_Emulator/README.md

 The source code for Version 0.1 is here: \
 https://github.com/LincaMarius/Z80_Emulator/blob/main/z80emu/Version0_1/z80emu.c

-For testing, a file containing Z80 source code is needed that is in the same location as the executable file and has the name ROB.bin. \
+For testing, a file containing Z80 source code is needed that is in the same location as the executable file and has the name ROM.bin. \
 https://github.com/LincaMarius/Z80_Emulator/blob/main/z80emu/Version0_1/ROM.bin